ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 ![Motherboard schematic](/images/motherboard_schematic.png)

 ### a) Sensors
-There are 5 sensors connected to the board, 2 temperature sensors, 2 flow sensors and 1 temperature fuse.
-They are all connected with a type of 3 pins JST connector, it looks like a JST XH 3P but the JST XH 3P doesn't have the lock mecanism.
+There are 5 sensors connected to the board, 2 temperature sensors (black and white connectors), 2 flow sensors (red and green connectors) and 1 temperature fuse (yellow connector).
+They are all connected with a 3 pins JST like connector (it looks like a JST XH 3P but the JST XH 3P doesn't have a lock mecanism).

 #### Temperature sensors
 Both temperature sensors are negative temperature coefficient (NTC) thermistore, it means that the resistance of the thermistore decreases with an increase in temperature in a non linear way.
 I use the code available on this page (http://www.circuitbasics.com/arduino-thermistor-temperature-sensor-tutorial/) to read the temperature from the thermistore.
 This code is based on the Steinhart-Hart equation (https://fr.wikipedia.org/wiki/Relation_de_Steinhart-Hart) and to work at his best, the coeficient of this equation must be adapted to your thermistore.
 Since there is 3 coefficients in this equation, you will need 3 points to determine the coefficients.